MatAtBread/nodent/README.md

 Changelog
 ==========

+04Apr15: Correct documentation for "use nodent-promise".
+In generator mode, bind the generator to the caller's `this` to enable constructs such as `myclass.prototype.fn = async function ... ;`.
+The ES7 specification is not clear as to whether as to how this construct is exectued (i.e. there is no mechanism for binding the generator to the calling object, but it is syntactically valid).

 02Apr15: Fix an issue that caused 'if .. else .. ; more' to not continue to 'more' when nested inside a try{} block.
 Create new test cases to ensure compliance

 25Mar15: Fix an issue which caused a `return` within a loop to not exit the enclosing `async` function.